ZackDev/zackdev.github.io/_drafts/2022-11-28-followup-a-technique-using-DNS-for-blocking-webcontent.md

 {% include image.html url="/assets/img/dns-resolver.png" description="" %}

 The chart above shows the hosts and paths involved which emerge from the different setups (A.* (default) and B.* (intended)).
 The main purpose of setup B is to replace the public recursive DNS-resolver with a self-hosted, private one.
 The motivation is derived from the fact that a query for the name `example.com` in setup A can be logged and manipulated by the operator of the public recursive DNS-resolver.
-Further enhancements are to block certain domain resolutions for `blocked.domain` and to provide domain and name resolution for hosts in the local network.
+Further enhancements are to block certain domain resolutions and to provide a zone for the local network.

-Resolving a *Fully Qualified Domain Name (FQDN)* by the Domain Name System starts at the root zone, followed by the *Top Level Domain (TLD)* and subsequent subdomains separated by dots (`.`), each answering queries specified for their domain.
+Resolving a *Fully Qualified Domain Name (FQDN)* by the Domain Name System starts at the root zone, followed by the *Top Level Domain (TLD)* and subsequent subdomains separated by dots, each answering queries specified for their domain.
 This explains the recursive nature of the DNS-resolver as implied by the steps A.2.* and B.3.*.
-This is a [complete list of TLDs](https://data.iana.org/TLD/tlds-alpha-by-domain.txt) as currently served by the IANA root zone.

 # Setting up unbound